bcw222/chromium-website/site/chromium-os/developer-library/guides/device/ro-firmware-unlock/index.md

 not, you will be prompted to press the power button multiple times.
 Whenever you see the message "Press PP button now!" repeated on the screen, press the power button.
 When you see "Another press will be required!", do **not** press the button and wait until the text changes again.
+This may take up to 5 minutes.
 If you don't follow the sequence exactly, the command may fail and you may have to try again.

 1. If the command succeeds, your Chromebook will immediately reboot and will no longer be in developer mode.
 Re-enter [developer mode] the usual way, and go back to the VT2 command prompt.

 1. Run `gsctool -a -I AllowUnverifiedRo:always`.
+You will be prompted to press the power button again to confirm.
 This permanently disables the read-only firmware verification.

 1. Run `gsctool -a -w disable`.
-This permanently disables the firmware write-protection.
-(If you wish, you can later re-enable the write-protection after you installed your own read-only firmware by running `gsctool -a -w enable`.)
+You will be prompted to press the power button again to confirm.
+This disables the firmware write-protection until the next reboot.

 1. If you disconnected the battery earlier, you can reconnect it now.